sognen/self-hosted-integrations-with-Google-assistant/kodi/README.md

   - node-red-contrib-openhab2 (optional)

 Step 4
+A - Amplifier controlled input switching and volume control.

+To be written.

+B - Kodi volume control

+To be written.

 Step 5
 Say "sync my devices" to your Google Assistant device.

 You should now be able to control your Kodi using your voice.

 ### Todo: